Stay at home if you have coronavirus symptoms

 0800 448 0828 - Lines available 24 hours a day, seven days a week

-There are so many ways you can get involved with NHFT, from leaving a review through to working for us!
+There are so many ways you can get involved with Northamptonshire Healthcare NHS Foundation Trust, from leaving a review to working for us.

 Become a member

-Our members play a key part in the shaping and development of NHFT.
-They directly influence the way we are run and how we will develop in the future.
+Our members play a key part in shaping and improving NHFT.
+They directly influence the way we are run and our plans for the future.

 Representing your interests